9. Multiple Integrals in Curvilinear Coordinates

 dm,wll

-You will need to change the function \(x^2+y^2\) into polar form in order to compute the integral with polar differentials.
+You will need to change the function \(x^2+y^2\) into polar form in order to compute the integral in polar coordinates.
 What is the radius?

 \(\displaystyle \int_0^2\int_0^{2\pi}\int_0^4 r^2\,r\,dr\,d\theta\,dz=256\pi \)